 - Make your thumbnail is eye-catching but still relevant

 - And make sure the title is as creative as it can while still staying true to the content of the video.

-b) The first 10 seconds of your video are dull
+b) The first 10 seconds of your video is dull

 - Be sure your opening title sequence isn’t slow or long.
-A short, well-placed logo and briefly onscreen title is likely all you need- extra points if you can combine both together.
+A short, well-placed logo and briefly onscreen title are likely all you need- extra points if you can combine both together.